gvwilson/thirdbit/src/fiction/iffy/index.md

 "Must have been,"
 Doctor Johel said drily.
-"Now, why don't you go and see if you can get the main door open?
+"Now, why don't you go and see what you can do about that sentry drone?
 Citizen Kwan and I need to talk."

 He grunted,